nielinjie/MockServer/README.md

 #### Prerequisites

-The DocMockRest tool requires Java 1.8 and if you are planning to build the system you also need Maven 3.
+The DocMockRest tool requires Java 1.8 and if you are planning to build the system you also need Maven 3.3 or above.

 #### Building system